tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 I spend all day long slinging URLs around.
 Mostly, when I copy and paste a URL it's treated as a string of characters.
 But you and I know that a URL is **heavy**.
 A URL is a representation of a blog post, or a product I want to buy, or a hike I want to go on, or an Airbnb I'm going to book.

+URLs are also **useful**.
+Opening tabs and browsing the web is also essential to task completion.
+Tab sprawl is a symptom of a basic task: web foraging[^foraging].

+[^foraing]: I first learned of the term "web foraging" in [this great paper](https://joelbrandt.com/publications/brandt_chi2009_programmer_web_use.pdf)) where they asked programmers to build a PHP chat room and they spent 19% of their time on the web vs writing code!
+And that was in 2009!

+In short, I spend a lot of both professional and personal time on the web - grabbing, saving, sending, bookmarking URLs.

-What if we took this idea seriously?
+What if we could be a bit smarter about managing URLs?

-Say hello to Electric Tables.
+Say hello to **⚡ Electric Tables**.
 It's a little research project and prototype to explore the idea of structured data, personal databases and web as texture.

 It's pretty simple.
 It looks something like this: